What is tandoori?

 Instructions

-- Preheat oven to 400 F. Mix ¼ cup yogurt, tandoori spice blend, 2 Tbsp olive oil, 1 tsp salt and ¼ tsp black pepper in a small mixing bowl.
+- Roast the carrots.
+Preheat oven to 400°F (205°C).
+Mix ¼ cup Greek yogurt (reserve the rest), 2 tsp tandoori spice blend, 2 Tbsp olive oil, 1 tsp Kosher salt and ¼ tsp black pepper in a small mixing bowl.
 Place carrots on a rimmed baking sheet, then pour yogurt mixture on top.
 Toss to combine; make sure carrots are in a single layer.
 Roast for 20-25 minutes, turning once halfway through, until carrots are tender.

-- In another small bowl, combine remaining ½ cup of yogurt, lemon juice, and chives or cilantro.
-Season with ¼ tsp kosher salt, then whisk to combine.
+- Make the herbed Greek yogurt sauce.
+In another small bowl, combine remaining ½ cup of Greek yogurt, 2 Tbsp lemon juice, and 1 Tbsp chives or cilantro.
+Season with ¼ tsp Kosher salt, then whisk to combine.

-- Spread herb yogurt on a serving platter or plate, then place roasted carrots on top.
+- Assemble, then serve!
+Spread herb yogurt on a serving platter or plate, then place roasted carrots on top.
 Garnish with pistachios and additional fresh herbs.
-Drizzle with high quality finishing oil (if using) and a light sprinkle of flaky sea salt (about ⅛ tsp).
-Serve immediately or at room temperature.
+Drizzle with a little extra virgin olive oil, then sprinkle with flaky sea salt.
+Serve immediately or at room temperature!

 I have made this recipe a half dozen times, always to rave reviews and requests for more.
 I don’t make enough of the yogurt mixture for dipping – everyone is happy to eat them as they are out of the oven.
 I DO add a touch of curry powder sprinkled over the top.